w3labz/stage4/README.md

 ## Installation & Setup

-First you need to [download the latest version](https://github.com/chiraggude/wordpress-bootstrap/archive/master.zip), install the theme and then install the Redux Framework plugin.
+First you need to [download the latest version](https://github.com/w3labz/stage4/archive/master.zip), install the theme and then install the Redux Framework plugin.

-There there are two ways to install STAGE:
+There there are two ways to install STAGE4:

 #### Manually